-Fruit juice without sugar can be started when your baby is able to drink from a cup (around age 6 months or older).
-But, it's not a necessary part of a healthy infant’s diet and should be limited to a maximum of 4 to 6 ounces daily.
+Fruit juice without sugar can be started when your baby can drink from a cup (around age 6 months or older).
+But it's not a necessary part of a healthy infant’s diet and should be limited to a maximum of 4 to 6 ounces daily.
 Fruit juice is linked to both obesity and malnutrition in children.
 Whole fruits and vegetables are a much healthier option.

 Feed all foods with a spoon.
 Your baby needs to learn to eat from a spoon.
 Don't use an infant feeder.
 Only formula and water should go into the bottle.

-Avoid honey in any form for the first year because it can cause a type of botulism.
+Don't give your baby honey in any form for the first year.
+It can cause a type of botulism.

-Don't put your baby in bed with a bottle propped in his or her mouth.
+Don't put your baby in bed with a bottle propped in their mouth.
 Propping the bottle is linked to ear infections and choking.
-Once your baby's teeth are present, propping the bottle can cause tooth decay.
+Once your baby's teeth are in, propping the bottle can cause tooth decay.

 Your baby's healthcare provider can advise you on how to wean your baby off the bottle.

-Avoid the clean plate syndrome.
-Forcing your child to eat all the food on his or her plate even when he or she isn't hungry isn't a good habit.
-It teaches your child to eat just because the food is there, not because he or she is hungry.
+Don't focus on cleaning the plate.
+Forcing your child to eat all the food on their plate even when they're not hungry isn't a good habit.
+It teaches your child to eat just because the food is there, not because they're hungry.
 Expect a smaller and pickier appetite as your baby's growth rate slows around age 1.